inrupt/solid-client-js/website/docs/tutorials/working-with-data.md

 As [when reading data](#3-read-data), we need to know three things about our data:

-1. At what URL we want to index it.
+1. What URL identifies the characteristic described by this data.
 2. What type it has.
 3. Whether it's the only value of its kind, or one of many.